Inference for Dependent Data with Learned Clusters: Empirical Application: Insurgent Electoral Violence

-Based on the theoretical and simulation results reported in the next sections, our preferred procedures are IM and CRS.
+Our preferred procedures are IM and CRS.
 These procedures are provably valid asymptotically under relatively weak conditions and are also relatively robust to misspecification of the parametric model underlying the size and power calculations in our simulation experiments.
-Looking to IM and CRS, we see similar performance, in the sense of relatively wide 95\% interval estimates, across both, though IM is substantially wider than CRS in this example.
+Looking to IM and CRS, we see similar performance, in the sense of relatively wide 95\% interval estimates, though the IM interval is substantially wider than CRS in this example.
 For both of these procedures, the asymptotic cutoffs coincide with those produced by solving \eqref{eq: optimization problem} using the simulated Type I and Type II error rates, which is reassuring though not necessary for validity.
 We note that there is a danger of a researcher trying both IM and CRS (and perhaps CCE) and reporting the most optimistic result.
-For this reason, our recommendation is to either default to, and compute only, IM or CRS or to report results from all procedures to provide complete information to readers.
+For this reason, our recommendation is to either default to, and compute only, IM or CRS or to report results from all procedures to provide complete information.